LAVA-LAB/prmc-sensitivity/README.md

 The preferred way to run our code is using the Docker container that we provide.

+> **_NOTE:_** On Ubuntu, Docker binds by default to a socket that other users can only access using sudo.
+Thus, it may be necessary to run Docker commands using sudo.
+Alternatively, one can follow [this guide on the Docker website](https://docs.docker.com/engine/install/linux-postinstall/) to avoid having to run with sudo.

 ### Step 1: Pull or download the Docker container
 We assume you have Docker installed (if not, see the [Docker installation guide](https://docs.docker.com/get-docker/)).
 Then, run: